 Connect to the server; you´ll get the “Host,” “Username,” and “Password” from your hosting provider.

 It’s recommended to use SFTP encryption when connecting to your server.
-If you’re not sure whether your web host is providing SFTP or not, ask them.
-Using SFTP is the same as FTP, except that your password and other data are encrypted as transmitted between your computer and your website.
+If you’re unsure whether your web host is providing SFTP, ask them.
+Using SFTP is the same as FTP, except that your password and other data are encrypted and transmitted between your computer and your website.

 Open the “HTML” folder.
 There you will find the file wp-config.php.